Razellion/datafellowship-11/README.md

         --project YOUR-PROJECT-ID
 ```

-Replace placeholders with your actual project ID
+Replace placeholders with your actual project ID and Dataset Name inside the code

 ### Step 2: kdrama_bq_to_bq
 This step performs transformations and copies data within BigQuery.